What is an anonymous (or blind) CV?

 The types of information you should remove

 Sacre Bleu!
-Get these off there right now
+Get these off of CVs right now

 - Photos - what you look like very rarely has anything to do with how well you can do a job (except maybe modelling - but even then beauty is subjective).
 A photo can subject you to affinity bias causing you to prefer people who look like you.

 - Name - someone’s name sends a lot of signals about their background.
 If someone’s name is like yours you are more likely to assess them positively.
 If someone’s name is “unusual” to you, you’re more likely to make misleading assumptions.
 As mentioned previously, this is a massive obstacle for ethnic minorities seeking success in the job market.

 - Age - age is just a weak indicator of how much someone has practiced their skills.
 Instead of looking at that, how about assessing skills more directly and getting a better signal?

-If you want to take it to 11
+And if you want to take it up to 11

 - Previous company names - you see so many job ads that say ‘must have worked in top 4 <insert industry> firm’.
 Again this is a proxy and if you rely on it you will always recruit the same type of person.

 Here are 3 ways of anonymising and blinding CVs, resumes and cover letters in ascending order of ease and effectiveness: